glowkeeper/P3D/docs/labs/week4Session2.md

 ## Overview

-Sound plays an important role in the real world, and so it also has an important role in any 3D application or video game, since it helps create tension, add emotion and immerse the user/player into the virtual space that you create for them.
-To put it simply, the virutal worlds you create would be incomplete without appropriate sound effects.
+Sound plays an essential role in the real world, and so it also has a vital role for any 3D application or video game since it helps create tension, add emotion and immerse the user/player into the virtual space that you create for them.
+To put it simply, the virtual worlds you make would be incomplete without appropriate sound effects.

-Unity uses Audio Sources, attached to _GameObjects_, to emit sound.
-Those sounds are then picked up by an Audio Listener attached to another object, which is often the main camera.
+Unity uses _Audio Sources_, attached to _GameObjects_, to emit sound.
+An audio listener attached to another object (often the main camera) then picks up those sounds.

 ## Add Footsteps